moeb8001/moeb8001.github.io/_pages/about.md

+---
+permalink: /
+title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---
 ## Introduction
 Hello!
 I'm Mohammad, a senior year BSc Aerospace Engineering student at Delft University of Technology, Netherlands.
 Born on November 7, 2001, I've always been passionate about engineering from complex systems to basic insrtruments.
 I aim to leverage my diverse skills in engineering to make impactful contributions.